yholkamp/jadmin/README.md

 # JAdmin

-Spark-Admin is a Spark Java powered framework to create simple backends for administration tasks.
-Use this library to easily expose CRUD access to rows in your users table, `.properties` files and any other data.
+JAdmin is a Spark Java powered framework to create simple back-ends for administration tasks.
+Use this library as part of your existing JVM application or stand alone to easily expose CRUD access to rows in your users table, `.properties` files and any other data.

 Inspired by the Ruby [Active Admin](https://github.com/activeadmin/activeadmin) library.